 From https://help.pentaho.com/Documentation/7.0/0P0/100/090/020,

-Increase Memory Limits with an Archive or Manual Deployment
+Increase Memory Limits with a Manual Deployment

 By default, Tomcat has a relatively low memory allotment.
 This can cause out-of-memory errors in the Pentaho Server from time to time.
 To increase the memory limit, follow the below process.